infinityCounter/QMVC/README.md

 **Middlewares** are the coolest new feature added to QMVC.
 Middlewares make it possible to manipulate Request and Response data *before and after* being proccessed by a route's handling method.

+Middlewares are simple classes with handler methods that process a request/response in a HTTP request pipline.
+Middlewares make a chain of successive calls, pushing other middleware calls to the stack until the request is handled by a route's handler.
+The stack is then unwound as the request is returned back up down stack for processing and finally returned at the end of the chain.

+This makes the middleware implementation style of QMVC very simplar to the that of both Laravel and .NET MVC.

 ---------

 Removing QMVC Native Database Interface